-Alberobello is a small town in the province of Bari, in the italian region of Puglia.
-It has 11.000 inhabitants and it is famous for its unique trulli buildings.
+Alberobello is a small town in the province of Bari, in the Italian region of Puglia.
+It has 11.000 inhabitants, and it is famous for its unique Trulli buildings.
 And they are part of the Unesco World Heritage sites since 1996.

 Comune di Alberobello – The Trulli Capital of the World

 Alberobello is known as the Capital of the Trulli.
 But you may be asking yourself, what is Trulli?
-Trulli (singular: Trullo) are a traditional and simple type of structure which you’ll see all around this part of Puglia, sometimes in its most basic form used as a kind of shed among the olive groves.
+Trulli (singular: Trullo) are a traditional and straightforward type of structure which you’ll see all around this part of Puglia, sometimes in its most basic form used as a kind of shed among the olive groves.

 The buildings are usually square and have very thick stone walls, constructed without any mortar.
 The thickness strengthens the structure and also helps regulate the internal temperature, making it easier to survive the warm summer day of south Italy.
-The roof is in a dome like shape, as you can see when you enter one of the buildings.
+The roof is in a dome-like shape, as you can see when you enter one of the buildings.

-But why did people build these trulli?
+But why did people build this trulli?

 In Alberobello, please make sure you make a stop at Casa Del Pane.
 If you’re at the Sony Center when I was broadcasting directly from Puglia ate the #WeAreInPuglia tent, you saw all the focaccias, tarelli and sweets they have.
 If you missed, here are some photos.
 After walking so much up and down the beautiful streets of Alberobello, you deserve a proper Italian feast, right?

 PS: If you want to see more photos, please check out my Flickr.
 Over there you can see all the photos I took while in Puglia.